mr-ravin/CNN-Autoencoders/README.md

 ```
 >>> python3 run.py 1000
 ```
-Note: you do have to resize the images of test directory manually or by using the scripy code seprately.
+Note: you do have to resize the images of test directory manually or by using the script code seprately.

 #### Note: This code is available for academic work only.
 For further uses permission is required from Mr. Ravin Kumar.